 You can find rankings of Theological & Ministerial Studies programs with the highest starting salaries below.
 Our ranking methodology uses Theological & Ministerial Studies specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 Boston College is the top option for individuals considering a Theological & Ministerial Studies major.
-Graduates of the Theology program earn around $38,542 in the first five years of working and $60,345 after their first five years of working.
+Boston College theological & ministerial studies students receive 23.6% more than the standard theology student.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.

-About 98.0% of first-year students return to University of Notre Dame for their sophomore year.
-University of Notre Dame does not require freshmen to live on-campus.
+Campus safety a concern?
+You'll be happy to know that University of Notre Dame is known for a low crime rate.
+If you are wary of accumulating too much student debt, you'll want to note that graduates leave Notre Dame with about $24,600 in student loans.
 Ever wish colleges were graded with a report card?
 Now they are.
 Have a look at University of Notre Dame's scorecard.

 It is hard to find a better school than University of San Francisco if you wish to pursue Theological & Ministerial Studies as a major.
 Soon after graduation, Theology students typically earn an average of $38,511 in the first five years of their career.
 The setting in a significant city is great for young people trying to find adequate chances for social networking, experience, and exploration.